Connect with us

 High stakes

-The last shutdown was the longest in 40 years, but even short delays in research funding have big negative effects on the scientific workforce and expert researchers to look outside the U.S. for jobs.
+The last shutdown was the longest in 40 years, but even short delays in research funding have big negative effects on the scientific workforce and lead expert researchers to look outside the U.S. for jobs.
 Temporary cuts to research funding hurt too because they reduce high-tech entrepreneurship and decrease publication of new findings.

 Lasting stagnation or shrinking investments would have even more pronounced effects.
 Over time, companies would see fewer skilled job candidates, academic and corporate researchers would produce fewer discoveries, and fewer high-tech startups would mean slower economic growth.
 America would become less competitive in the age of AI.
 This would make one of the fears that led lawmakers to pass the CHIPS and Science Act into a reality.